 Oslo Food Waste Fuels Low Pollution Buses

-Food waste collected in the City of San Francisco, California, was characterized for its potential for use as a feedstock for anaerobic digestion processes.
+Food waste collected in the City of San Francisco, California, was characterized by its potential for use as a feedstock for anaerobic digestion processes.

 The daily and weekly variations of food waste composition over a two-month period were measured.
-The methane yields of the food waste were evaluated using batch anaerobic digestion tests and, as has been seen consistenlty elsewhere, the analysis showed that the food waste contained well balanced nutrients for anaerobic microorganisms.
+The methane yields of the food waste were evaluated using batch anaerobic digestion tests and, as has been seen consistently elsewhere, the analysis showed that the food waste contained well-balanced nutrients for anaerobic microorganisms.
 The methane yield was determined to be 348 and 435 mL/g VS, respectively, after 10 and 28 days of digestion.

 The average methane content of biogas was high as well, being measured at 73%.
-This methane yield is high, and food waste is thought of generally as the highest biogas yielding waste source available.
+This Food Waste AD methane yield is high, and food waste is thought of generally as the highest biogas-yielding waste source available.

 This means that the digester within a commercial food waste AD plant will produce more biogas per cubic metre of capacity than any other anaerobic digestion plant type.
 So, if anyone can make a profit from the investment in AD plant technology it will be the commercial food waste AD plant operator.